sudheerapte/popcornserver/doc/commands.rst

 The only kind of condition that can be used is:

-  | *path child*
+  | ``CURRENT`` *path*

-where *path* is an alternate-parent and *child* is the name of a child.
-The condition evaluates to true if the given child of the parent is current.
+The condition evaluates to true if the given path is in the current state.
 If the condition is not true, then the block of commands is not executed.

 WITH Blocks